ionuttbara/flappybrd/README.md

 ## Introduction

 Welcome to the documentation for the FlappyBird project!
-This project is a simple implementation of the classic Flappy Bird game using Python and the Pygame library.
+This project is a simple implementation of the classic Flappy Bird written in 3D Unity.

 ## Table of Contents